 Close Registry Editor, remove and reinsert the SD card, or restart the computer for changes to take effect.

 That’s all the information about how to remove write protection on micro SD card.
+If the issue persists, the SD card may be physically damaged or permanently locked.
+In such cases, the card should be replaced.

 What if Your SD Card Is Corrupted